 Tai Chi and Tango

-I was introduced to learn tai chi, a slow-motion Chinese martial art, and was immediately hooked by its attributes pertinent to tango - flexibility, balance, precision, control, rhythm and beauty.
-Here is an example of tai chi.
+I was introduced to tai chi, a slow-motion Chinese martial art, and was immediately captivated by its attributes relevant to tango—flexibility, balance, precision, control, rhythm, and beauty.
+Here is an example of tai chi in action.

-Tai chi is practiced in a half squatting posture that requires the strength and flexibility of the legs to enable one to move like a cat.
-The body weight is placed on one leg and slowly transferred to the other leg back and forth while the torso remains upright in the movements.
-All body parts, including arms, hands, torso, waist, hips, thighs, knees, ankles and feet, are used in the making of the movements, demanding good coordination, balance and control.
-Every movement is well defined to meet the aesthetics and must be done precisely according to the standard.
-The request on the strength and flexibility of the legs is extremely high due to the slow motion in half squatting posturing, which can effectively develop the strength, flexibility and control of the legs.
+Tai chi is practiced in a half-squatting posture, which requires significant strength and flexibility in the legs to allow movements as light and agile as a cat's.
+Body weight is placed on one leg and slowly transferred to the other, back and forth, while the torso remains upright.
+Every part of the body—including arms, hands, torso, waist, hips, thighs, knees, ankles, and feet—is engaged in the movements, demanding excellent coordination, balance, and control.
+Each movement must adhere to strict aesthetic standards and be executed with precision.
+The demands on leg strength and flexibility are exceptionally high due to the slow-motion, half-squatting posture, which effectively enhances leg strength, flexibility, and control.

-Although tai chi does not need to be practiced to music, it has rhythm of its own, as you can see from the opening video.
-Tai chi is deliberately practiced in slow motion to increase its exercise effect, which can help tango dancers develop the ability to dance in slow motion.
-However, tai chi can also be practiced in fast motion to help develop nimbleness and speed, as showing below.
+While tai chi does not require music, it possesses its own rhythm, as demonstrated in the opening video.
+Tai chi is intentionally practiced in slow motion to maximize its physical benefits, a practice that can help tango dancers cultivate the ability to move gracefully in slow motion.
+However, tai chi can also be practiced in fast motion to develop agility and speed, as shown below.

-All these attributes make tai chi an excellent exercise for tango dancers to build up their leg strength, improve the coordination and beauty of their movements, and develop their dance ability expecially in slow motion.
+All these attributes make tai chi an excellent exercise for tango dancers.
+It strengthens the legs, improves the coordination and aesthetic quality of movements, and enhances the ability to dance in slow motion.

 The following videos teach you some basic tai chi moves if you are interested.